WebDAV

 Download

-and use the WebDAV (Integrated Windows Authentication) profile to connect to the server using Integrated Windows Authentication.
+and use the WebDAV (Integrated Windows Authentication) profile to connect to the server using Integrated Windows

 SSL/TLS Support